contactandyc/another-c-library/website/ebook/8-allocator-implementation/index.md

 size_t total_allocations;
 ```

 The allocator allows the memory leaks to be written to a logfile.
 If this is NULL, stderr will be used.
-If there is a logfile specified, it is not NULL, and thread_safe is true; a monitoring thread will be started, which will periodically write out how many allocations are currently active.
+If there is a logfile specified, it is not NULL, and thread\_safe is true; a monitoring thread will be started, which will periodically write out how many allocations are currently active.
 ```c
 const char *logfile;
 ```

 The allocator can be initialized to be thread-safe (or not).
-If it is not thread-safe, then there will not be a monitoring thread started even if logfile is specified.
+If it is not thread-safe, then a monitoring thread will not be started even if logfile is specified.
 ```c
 bool thread_safe;
 ```